 - Does the existing method of stakeholder management supercharge your processes?

 - Does the existing method of stakeholder management allow for easy and open transparency and communication across the whole business?

 This is a good starting point for analysing if you have a problem.

-When it’s time to look at how you go about fixing your broken links, it may be useful to press the fact that no business of any scale or professional standing can really find it acceptable for dozens, often hundreds or even thousands of stakeholder interactions to be filed and maintained by way of a loose assortment of shared drives, personal computers, filing cabinets and desk drawers alongside spreadsheets.
+No business should really find it acceptable for stakeholder interactions to be filed and maintained by way of a loose assortment of shared drives, personal computers, filing cabinets and desk drawers alongside spreadsheets.

 Moving to stakeholder management software is the next logical step to keeping your data safe and GDPR-compliant.

 With a proper system like Tractivity, multiple team members are no problem and everyone works on the live, freshest information.
 In fact, anyone can pull out reports.

 Tractivity offers real value not only by removing the time spent on laborious manual tasks but also by helping ensure you aren’t at risk of legal ramifications from mislaid data or issues arising from contacting someone in error.

 It not only takes all the pain away from your daily workload but also provides ways to engage with stakeholders – including emails, newsletters, event management and much more.

 We’d love to show you how Tractivity can help you.
 Click here to get in touch.